vimishor/cnp-spec/spec.md

 - If the division remainder is less than 10 (ten), that MUST be used as control number (**C**)
 - If the division remainder is 10 (ten), the control number (**C**) MUST be 1 (one)

-## Changing the CNP of an individual
+## Changing the C.N.P. of an individual

 A new C.N.P. is assigned to the same individual only in one of the following situations:

-- Birth certificate was rectified and one the informations that is part of the C.N.P. was changed.
+- Birth certificate was rectified and one of the information that is part of the C.N.P. was changed.
 - The birth certificate entry for C.N.P. has been erroneously written.
 - C.N.P. was wrongly assigned.
 - The applicant had a sex change.